thompsondeonte92/deontet.github.io/README.md

 ## Project Professional.
 Cloud Architecture & Technical Delivery.

 Welcome to my GitHub!
 Follow my journey to building technical depth in cloud infrastructure and solutions architecture.
 Open to cloud engineering, technical PM, and implementation roles.
-I welcome any feedback and leads on cloud opportunities and can be contacted at [LinkedIn](https://www.linkedin.com/in/deontet/)
+I welcome any feedback and leads on cloud opportunities and can be via [LinkedIn](https://www.linkedin.com/in/deontet/)

 | **🔹 Delivery** | **☁️ Cloud Engineering** | **🔹 Leadership** |
 |:---:|:---:|:---:|